-First, and perhaps most importantly, we recommend setting a specific goal for your 10K.
-Setting a running goal for your race will help you stay motivated and accountable to prepare for it.
+First, and perhaps most importantly, we recommend setting a specific goal while you prepare for your 10K.
+Preparing for your 10k by setting a running goal will help you stay motivated and accountable.
 So, what should your goal be?
 If you’ve never run a 10K before, you might aim to just get to the finish line without stopping for any walking breaks.
 Or, if this isn’t your first rodeo, you try to set a new personal best (PR).
-Whatever your goal is, make sure you write it down and hang it up somewhere where you’ll see it daily.
+Whatever your goal is to prepare for a 10K, make sure you write it down and hang it up somewhere where you’ll see it daily.

 Ideally, your weekly training schedule should consist of two 30-minute runs and one longer run.
 Try to space them out so you have a day of recovery in between.
 Every other week, tack on about 1 to 1.5 miles onto your long run.
 That way, you’ll run about 6.5 to 7 miles two weeks before the big day.
 These longer runs will help build your muscular endurance and confidence in your ability to run the distance, both of which you’ll need!
 If you have a trainer, you can also ask them to help you build a personalized 10K training plan.

 If you can’t get outside for a run, try Vingo!
 With the Vingo app, you can run from any space with any treadmill.
 You can also customize the difficulty of your training route to suit your preferences and abilities while exploring various locations across the globe.
 It’s a fun and exciting way to train for your 10K, so give it a try.

 3. Incorporate cross-training.